7 to 15 inches

 Since the Yorkipoo could have several hair possibilities, and you can style them accordingly.
 But their coats are generally very low-maintenance.

 - Feeling adventurous?
 Try one of these adorable haircut ideas!

 You will need to brush them a few times a week to prevent matting or tangling.
 If you want a special hairdo for your buddy, you can tack a monthly appointment cost onto that.

-- Related Read: Best Dog Bows – Our Top Picks!
+- Is your pup a sharp dresser?
+Try an adorable accessory from the Best Dog Bows – Our Top Picks!

 When you join these two breeds, the pup can take on health issues from either side of the coin.
 Luckily, these dogs are quite problem-free most of the time.
 However, certain ailments appear more commonly in Yorkipoos, such as the following:

 Epilepsy is a neurological disorder where unprovoked seizures occur in the body due to abnormalities of the brain.

 A portosystemic shunt is a genetic condition that affects how the blood is pumped through the liver, filtering toxins and impurities.
 Sometimes, this condition is a congenital disability.
 Other times, it is a condition that comes with age, often from cirrhosis.